 - Combine the oatmeal and baking powder in a food processor or blender.
 Pulse to make a flour.

 - Add eggs, yogurt, banana and pulse until creamy.

-- Add milk ¼ cup at a time to get the consistency you like up to 1 cup.
-Don't use all of the one cup at a time.*** Remember that waffles have ahttps://savorandsavvy.com/how-to-freeze-pancakes/ thicker batter than pancakes.
+- Add milk ¼ cup at a time to get the consistency you like up to one cup. ***Don't use all of the one cup at a time.*** Remember that waffles have ahttps://savorandsavvy.com/how-to-freeze-pancakes/ thicker batter than pancakes.